Campus Improvement Projects

 • Earliest Ready/Open Date: August 2027

 • Background: In January 2024, Rock Valley College received exciting news from the Capital Development Board (CDB) regarding a significant grant for the remodel of Classroom Building II (CLII).
 This development prompted the need to relocate current programs housed in CLII temporarily.
-Among these programs, Massage Therapy and Marketing stand out as they will not return to CLII after the remodel.
+Among these programs, Massage Therapy and Communications & Marketing stand out as they will not return to CLII after the remodel.
 Instead, they require new accommodations within the college.

 • Background: When the Health Sciences Center (HSC) was constructed in 2016, cost constraints led to the installation of only one elevator at the south end of the building.
 This decision, however, has resulted in challenges for individuals requiring vertical access to upper floors, especially during elevator maintenance or malfunctions.
-Handicapped parking spaces were located at the north end of the building, necessitating a long walk for those needing elevator access.
+Accessible parking spaces were located at the north end of the building, necessitating a long walk for those needing elevator access.
 Recognizing these difficulties, the need for a second elevator at the north end of the HSC has become evident over the years.

 • Project Scope: Adding a second elevator at the north end of the Health Sciences Center would significantly enhance accessibility and alleviate the hardship faced by students, staff, and community members.
 While this addition would impact student space on all floors, the existing "RVC Shell Space" on the third floor could be repurposed to accommodate the lost student space.